asifamin13/TerminatorRemote/README.md

 # TerminatorRemote

-A Terminator plugin which adds features for ssh and docker/podman
+A Terminator plugin which adds features for ssh and docker/podman to the context menu

 ## Clone Horizontally/Vertically